KansasCityWomeninTechnology/djangofest_tutorial/README.md

 # How to contribute

-The Django Girls Tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The DjangoFest Tutorial is licensed under a [*Creative Commons Attribution-ShareAlike 4.0*](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Everyone is free to add, edit and correct the tutorial.

 # Editing basics